 Don’t stir too much – Much like when you make Hash Browns, try not to stir too much, so that you develop more browning and also don’t break down the shreds excessively.

-Select good sweet potatoes at the store – Make sure each piece you buy is rock hard and firm to the touch.
+Select good and fresh sweet potatoes at the store – Make sure each piece you buy is rock hard and firm to the touch.
 If there are any soft spots at all, that means they’re old and rotting, and you should steer clear.
 Also try to select ones without any bruising or cracks.

-While this is a great side dish to all sorts of meals, it can also be used as the base for on-the-fly bowl meals.
 Sometimes I’ll simply add some black beans, corn, thinly sliced radishes, cotija cheese, and this cilantro lime dressing, and make a meal of it.
+It’s a great way to use up lots of other ingredients!

 Step by Step Overview:

-While you don’t have to peel the skin off, I like to remove the skin for a more consistent texture:
+While you don’t have to peel the skin off, I like to remove the skin first for a more consistent texture:

 Next, it’s time to shred.
 I recommend using a food processor (affiliate) for this, and you will likely have to cut smaller pieces in order to fit chunks into the chute: